NuclearLouse/captura-test-call-manager/errors.md

 * 00010 - Could not add individual tests to the list of tests found for system _sysname
 ---
 **Netsense system errors, file: tcm_netsense.go**
-* 00400 - reserve
+* 00400 - Cann't decode MP3 file for call_id
 * 00401 - Cann't update data row about empty request for call_id
 * 00402 - Cann't download the audio file for call_id
-* 00403 - Cann't create waveform PNG image file for call_id
+* 00403 - Cann't create waveform image files for call_id
-* 00404 - Cann't insert WAV file into table for call_id
+* 00404 - Cann't insert WAV file into TestResults table for call_id
-* 00405 -
+* 00405 - Cann't insert audio and image file into testfiles_web table for call_id
 ---
 **iTest system errors, file: tcm_itest.go**
 * 00500 -
 * 00501 -
 * 00502 - Error in checkPresentAudioFile function
 * 00503 - Cann't update data row about empty request for call_id
-* 00504 -
+* 00504 - Cann't read MP3 file for call_id
 * 00505 - Cann't decode MP3 file to WAV for call_id
-* 00506 - Cann't create waveform PNG image file for call_id
+* 00506 - Cann't create waveform image files for call_id
-* 00507 - Cann't insert WAV file into table for call_id
+* 00507 - Cann't insert audio and image file into TestResults table for call_id
-* 00508 -
+* 00508 - Cann't insert audio and image file into testfiles_web table for call_id
 * 00509 - Cann't get the coordinate of the beginning of the answer for call_id
 * 00510 - Cann't concatenate beep and answer MP3 files for call_id
 ---